cloudflare/cloudflare-docs/content/waf/reference/phases.md

 # WAF phases

-The Web Application Firewall provides the following [phases](/ruleset-engine/about/phases/) where you create rules:
+The Web Application Firewall provides the following [phases](/ruleset-engine/about/phases/) where you can create rulesets and rules:

 - `http_request_firewall_custom`
 - `http_ratelimit`